 In the past 10 years there have been 6 self-inflicted deaths by transgender prisoners.
 This is tragic but not a surprise.
-Conditions in prison are terrible and prison suicide is at an all time high with one prisoner suicide every three days in England and Wales.
-Official statistics from the MoJ show an annual rate of approx 1 suicide for every 1000 prisoners.
-Since 2006 there have been 830 suicides in prison (annual figures up until end of 2016).
-Transgender prisoner suicides represents 0.7% of all prisoner suicides over the past decade and is in fact similar to the overall percentage of transgender people in the general population (1% estimated by GIRES in 2015).
-The high rate of suicides in prison is a horrific state of affairs which needs addressing for all prisoners.
+Conditions in prison are terrible and prison suicide is at an all-time high, with one prisoner committing suicide every three days in England and Wales.
+Official statistics from the Ministry of Justice (MoJ) show an annual rate of approximately 1 suicide for every 1000 prisoners.
+Since 2006 there have been 830 suicides in prison (annual figures up until the end of 2016).
+Transgender prisoner suicides represents 0.7% of all prisoner suicides over the past decade: a rate that is in fact similar to the overall percentage of transgender people in the general population (1% estimated by GIRES in 2015).
+The high rate of suicides in prison is a horrific state of affairs which needs to be addressed for all prisoners.

 Figure 1: Ministry of Justice Safety in custody Statistic Bulletin